ivogeorg/msl-clang-003/README.md

 ## Grading
 Max points: **250**
-You get 10 points for each test passed, for a maximum total of 250 for the _full regular submission__.
+You get 10 points for each test passed, for a maximum total of 250 for the _full regular submission_.

 ### Bonus
 Bonus tasks may be scored differently from regular submission.
-1. Implement data structure growth.
-Max points: **100**
+1. Max points: **100**.
+Implement data structure growth.
-2. Pass stress test.
-Max points: **50**
+2. Max points:  **50**.
+Pass stress test.
-3. Beat time of reference implementation.
-Max points: **50**
+3. Max points:  **50**.
+Beat the runtime of the reference implementation. _Test will be performed on demand on a third-party machine.
+Might require additional setup to ensure fairness._
-4. Design a plausible way to perform _bounds checking_ on allocation usage and prevent _overwriting_.
-Max points: **50**
+4. Max points:  **50**.
+Design a plausible way to perform _bounds checking_ on allocation usage and prevent _overwriting_.
-5. Implement the library with (4).
-Max points: **250**
+5. Max points: **250**.
+Implement the library with (4). _Might require additional tests._

 ### Note on points
 Points for regular and bonus tasks are all cumulative for your course grade.
+This means that if a certain number of total points is equivalent to a letter grade of A, it is entirely possible for you to have more points.
+This allows _a form of makeup_ and smooths out the effect of random life events.

 ## Compiler